 For a projector, you're looking for something with good brightness and a high contrast ratio so colours and the overall picture will be vibrant and look the part.

-Also, resolution is important here, so aim for something that's Full HD or above, but for portable or mini projectors, some allowances can be made.
+Also, the resolution is important here, so aim for something that's Full HD or above, but for portable or mini projectors, some allowances can be made.

-Maximum display size can also be important, depending on how big the surface you're projecting onto is, but anything 100 inches and above will definitely suffice.
+The maximum display size can also be important, depending on how big the surface you're projecting onto is, but anything 100 inches and above will definitely suffice.

 - Sony VPL-VW325ES